Woolwich Works Privacy Notice 29 June 2020

 Who else will see your information?

 We will never sell your data nor provide access to it to any third parties for marketing purposes.
 We will share your data with our subcontractors because, like many businesses, we don’t do everything ourselves.
+We use specialist ticketing and marketing and event management systems to store your information.
 When we have someone else help us handle an aspect of our business, we will pass them some of your data so that they can do their work.
 We will only ever give them the minimum information that they need, and it will always remain under our control.
 This means that they can only do with your data what we tell them to, and can’t keep it once they no longer need it or pass it on to anyone else.

 Where legally required to do so we will share your information with other third parties such as our insurers or government agencies and regulators.